The Bend in the River

-The Bend in the River is a 2025 documentary film directed by Robb Moss.
+The Bend in the River is a 2025 American documentary film directed by Robb Moss.
 The film is the third film of a trilogy which follows a group of friends.
 The film premiered at the Telluride Film Festival on August 30, 2025.
+In May 2026, Netflix acquired distribution rights to the documentary, scheduling it for a streaming release on December 17.
 The film was executive-produced by Frances McDormand and Joel Coen.